CarbonCollins/openweathermap-nodejs/docs/api.md

 <a name="module_OpenWeatherMap/api.Weather..now"></a>

 #### Weather~now(params) ⇒ <code>Promise</code>
-gets the current weather at a location at the current time
+gets the current weather at a location at the current time [GET]

 **Kind**: inner method of [<code>Weather</code>](#module_OpenWeatherMap/api.Weather)
 **Returns**: <code>Promise</code> - the http request promise which will resolve with the current weather or reject with an error
 **Access**: public
 **See**: [https://openweathermap.org/current](https://openweathermap.org/current)